harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture56

   Now that we have learnt why Flip Flops are used, it's time to learn about the various types of sets and resets available.
-Asynchronous resets reset the Flip Flop to 0 right after the positive edge of the reset pin.
+Asynchronous resets reset the output (Q) of the Flip Flop to 0 regardless of input (D) right at the positive edge of the reset pin.
 They work independent of the clock cycle, whereas synchronous resets are dependent on the clock cycle.
 Only if there is a positive edge of the clock, synchronous reset works.
-Sets work the same way but they instead set the Flip Flop to 1.
+Sets work the same way but they instead set the output of the Flip Flop (Q) to 1 regardless of input (D).
 Having both sets and resets make the design vulnerable to race conditions and having asynchronous resets/sets is generally costlier (in terms of power) than having their synchronous counterparts.

   The following image depicts the various resets in Flip Flops.
   > Trivia: To split a tab into multiple sections, `:sp` is used in the editor.